NLnetLabs/rpki-doc/source/krill/krillmanager/cluster-mode.rst

    cluster server with the new set of IPv4 cluster slave addresses:

-   - Any missing slave IP addresses will cause Krill Manager to forcibly disconnect those slaves from the Gluster cluster.
+   - Any missing slave IP addresses will cause Krill Manager to forcibly disconnect those slaves from the storage cluster.
-   - Any new slave IP addresses will be added to the Gluster cluster.
+   - Any new slave IP addresses will be added to the storage cluster.
    - The new slaves will then add themselves to the Swarm cluster.
 3. Terminate the removed slave servers.